zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible to clients who want to use Zowe.
 This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS return a different IP address from the external address.
 - `APIML_ENABLE_SSO`: Define whether single sign-on should be enabled.
 Use a value of `true` or `false`.
 Defaults to `false`.

-**Note** API Mediation Layer will by default reject encoded slashes in the URL path of the request.
-If you want to configure API Mediation Layer to allow this pattern, you can use the following configuration:

-1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.

-2. Find the line that contains the `-Dapiml.service.allowEncodedSlashes=false` parameter and set the value to `true`:

-3. Restart Zowe&trade;.
-Requests with encoded characters will now be passed to onboarded services.

 ### Keystore configuration

 - `KEYSTORE_DIRECTORY`: This is a path to a zFS directory containing the certificate that Zowe uses to identify itself and encrypt https:// traffic to its clients accessing REST APIs or web pages.
 This also contains a truststore used to hold the public keys of any z/OS services that Zowe is communicating to, such as z/OSMF.
 The keystore directory must be created the first time Zowe is installed onto a z/OS system and it can be shared between different Zowe runtimes.
 For more information about how to create a keystore directory, see [Configuring Zowe certificates](configure-certificates.md).